mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 Allows you to modify the armor and accessories that visually appear on the player.
 In addition, you can create special effects around this character, such as creating dust.

+### public virtual bool PreHurt(bool pvp, bool quiet, ref int damage, ref int hitDirection, ref bool crit, ref bool customDamage, ref bool playSound, ref bool genGore, ref string deathText)

+This hook is called before every time the player takes damage.
+The pvp parameter is whether the damage was from another player.
+The quiet parameter determines whether the damage will be communicated to the server.
+The damage, hitDirection, and crit parameters can be modified.
+Set the customDamage parameter to true if you want to use your own damage formula (this parameter will disable automatically subtracting the player's defense from the damage).
+Set the playSound parameter to false to disable the player's hurt sound, and the genGore parameter to false to disable the dust particles that spawn.
+The deathText parameter can be modified to change the player's death message if the player dies.

+### public virtual void Hurt(bool pvp, bool quiet, double damage, int hitDirection, bool crit)

+Allows you to make anything happen right before damage is subtracted from the player's health.

 ### public virtual void CatchFish(Item fishingRod, Item bait, int liquidType, int poolSize, int worldLayer, int questFish, ref int caughtType, ref bool junk)

 Allows you to change the item the player gains from catching a fish.
 The fishingRod and bait parameters refer to the said items in the player's inventory.
 The liquidType parameter is 0 if the player is fishing in water, 1 for lava, and 2 for honey.
 The poolSize parameter is the tile size of the pool the player is fishing in.
 The worldLayer parameter is 0 if the player is in the sky, 1 if the player is on the surface, 2 if the player is underground, 3 if the player is in the caverns, and 4 if the player is in the underworld.
 The questFish parameter is the item ID for the day's Angler quest.
 Modify the caughtType parameter to change the item the player catches.
 The junk parameter is whether the player catches junk; you can set this to true if you make the player catch a junk item, and is mostly used to pass information (has no effect on the game).